mieth-robert/p-robust_dcopf/README.md

 ## Usage

 Everything is implemented in Python and results reported in the paper can be reproduced by running the Jupyter notebooks.
+Note that the 96-case requires a copy of the data from the [RTS GLMC Test System](https://github.com/GridMod/RTS-GMLC) (release v0.2.2 of March 2022).

 ---